 There are so many clinicians who have the skills to make a difference in research, but you need to give them the freedom to learn and develop their skills to reach their full potential.

 Dr Damian Roland, Honorary Associate Professor in Paediatric Emergency Medicine, at Leicester Hospitals and University; NIHR Doctoral Research Fellow and former NIHR Academic Clinical Fellowship (ACF) awardee

-To find out more about the campaign visit the Your Path in Research page on the NIHR website.
+To find out more about the campaign visit the Your Path in Research page.

 Find out more about the NIHR Academic Clinical Fellowships.